practicajs/practica/docs/blog/pattern-to-reconsider/index.md

 ## 1. Dotenv as your configuration source

 **💁‍♂️ What is it about:** A super popular technique in which the app configurable values (e.g., DB user name) are stored in a simple text file.
-Then, when the app loads, the dotenv library sets all the text file values as environment variables so the code can read those
+Then, when the app loads, the dotenv library sets all the text file values as environment variables so the code can read this

 ```javascript